 - Check performance.
 You can visit the demo page and run it through speed checkers such as Pingdom or Google’s Page Speed Insights for an idea of how the theme will perform; however, bear in mind that your content may affect performance.
 Some premium themes are bloated and will slow down your site.

 - Free is great, but be careful.
-There is nothing wrong with using a free theme; there are some excellent ones available, but use the WordPress Repository to find a good free theme.
-There you’ll find discussions, reviews, and support requests.
+There is nothing wrong with using a free theme; some excellent ones are available, but use the WordPress Repository to find a good free theme.
+You’ll find discussions, reviews, and support requests.
 These themes are also reviewed by WordPress developers and must meet strict guidelines to be accepted.